axtloss/fsverify/fsverify-paper.md

 BlockStart|The Hex offset at which the block begins BlockEnd|The Hex offset at which the block ends BlockSum|The checksum of the block
-PrevNodeSum|The checksum of all the fields of the previous field as a checksum
+PrevNodeSum|The checksum of all the fields of the previous field as a checksum and the identifier of the node

 Each block is 4kb big, if the partition size does not allow an even split in 4kb sectors, the partition will be split as good as possible, with a smaller block as the last sector.